 At times we all dream of getting away from it all.
 The hustle of the urban jungle, the stress, the noise, and pollution… In today’s globalized world that’s all about big cities and urbanization, we often forget how the world used to look like before the amazing technological advancement.
 Luckily, there are still some amazing, pristine spots on our planet that are almost untouched by human civilization.
 Each of the cities mentioned in this article is somehow cut-off from the rest of the world.
 Some of them are just hard to reach, others are geographically distant or simply isolated in a profound sense.
 Some of them feature tropical climate, while others- freezing Arctic temperatures or relentless deserts.
 Here are the 17 most isolated cities in the world that people call home.

 17. Villa Las Estrellas, Antarctica

 Villa Las Estrellas is one of the rare civilian settlements on Antarctica.
 This island is under the jurisdiction of Chile and has all the components of a small town.
-The small island town has a population of around 200 people that decreases even more during the winter months.
+The small island town has a population of around 200 people that decreases even more during the winter months, when the town looks like a completely abandoned place.
 However, this town isn’t only geographically isolated from the rest of the world.
 Internet access is practically inexistent except for the three computers in the local school.

 16. Funafuti, Tuvalu